How to Track Parenting Time Failures

 Parenting time failures take place when your co-parent interferes with your time with your child or when your co-parent fails to show up for their scheduled visitation times with your child.

-Ways your co-parent may be interfering with your time with your child include:
+Parenting time interference can occur in many ways.
+Some examples of how your co-parent may be interfering with your time with your child include:

 - Not dropping off your child at scheduled times

 - Not allowing you to speak with your child on the phone